nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 ## Elasticsearch

-Since Nuxeo 11.4, Elasticsearch client library version 7.9.2 is used.
+Elasticsearch client library version is now 7.9.2.

 Once you have adapted your application to follow the behavior changes of Elasticsearch 7.x, you need to upgrade your existing Elasticsearch cluster to version 7.9 (7.7 or 7.8 are also supported).